unahouExosite/docs/coap/README.md

 ##Write

 Write one or more dataports of alias `<alias>` with given `<value>`.
-The client (e.g. device, portal) is identified by `<CIK>`, which is binary value, not a UTF-8 string.
+The client (e.g. device, portal) is identified by `<CIK>`, which is a UTF-8 string or the raw binary value.
 Data is written with the server timestamp as of the time the data was received by the server.
 Data cannot be written faster than a rate of once per second with this API.

 ```
 POST: coap://coap.exosite.com/1a/<alias>?<CIK>
 <value>
 ```

-Send CoAP POST to write data '37' to alias '1':
+Send CoAP POST to write '37' to alias 'temp':

 ```
-Version:       01
+Version:       1
 Type:          CON
 Code:          POST (0.02)
-Message_id:    9d
+Message_id:    f6
 Token Length:  0
 Options Count: 3
 Option Number: URI_PATH (11)
        Value:  1a
 Option Number: URI_PATH (11)
-       Value:  1
+       Value:  temp
 Option Number: URI_QUERY (15)
        Value:  \xa3,\x85\xba\x9d\xdaE\x82;\xe4\x16$l\xf8\xb43\xba\xa0h\xd7
 Payload: 37

-Binary Message (34 bytes of data):
+Message as Received (37 bytes of data):
-0000: 40 02 00 9d b2 31 61 01 31 4d 07 a3 2c 85 ba 9d    @����1a�1M��,��
+0000: 40 02 00 f6 b2 31 61 04 74 65 6d 70 4d 07 a3 2c    @��7�1a�tempM��,
-0016: da 45 82 3b e4 16 24 6c f8 b4 33 ba a0 68 d7 ff    �E�;��$l��3��h�
+0016: 85 ba 9d da 45 82 3b e4 16 24 6c f8 b4 33 ba a0    ����E�;��$l��3�
-0032: 33 37                                              37
+0032: 68 d7 ff 33 37                                     h��37
 ```

 ##Read